 Why we haven’t featured you yet

 We would love to help every travel photographer that tags us, but there are only so many photographs we can share per day.
 We also have huge amounts of fantastic images to choose from.
-Bear in mind that our hashtag alone has almost 400,000 images tagged to it.
+Bear in mind that our hashtag alone has over 500,000 images tagged to it.
 We also get tagged in many peoples photographs which we do check regularly (as one of our main ways to find images).
 BUT, if you follow our standards above you’ll be more likely to get noticed and possibly featured.